p-ranav/hypergrep/doc/NOTES.md

 ### Large File Search

 When searching single files, `hypergrep` will first memory map the file, then search it in parallel across multiple threads.
 Each thread covers a portion of the file and saves its local results to a thread-specific queue.
 A consumer thread at the end of the pipeline is responsible for dequeueing from each thread-specific queue, figuring out the line numbers, and printing each result correctly.
 Note that during directory search, `hypergrep` handles any large files encountered during iteration using this approach.

+## Design Decisions

+1. File is searched in chunks of `64 KiB` (`65536 bytes`).
+If such a chunk does not have any newlines, skip this file.
+Example: minified JS file.
+2. Lines longer than `4096 bytes` are omitted - the number of matches in such lines is still printed.
+This cleans up the output and simplifies the implementation as well.
+3. If `-w/--word-regexp` is used, any `-F` argument will be discarded and the pattern will not be treated as a literal anymore (because of the `\b`pattern`\b` bookends that are added to support `-w`)